 Here are the comments described by Nicky in her talk.

-The first myth can be dismantled by referring to a large research showing that other factors are relevant for the level of proficiency with technology, such as the number of books in a learner’s home and socio-economic status.
+The first myth can be dismantled by referring to a large research project showing that other factors are relevant for the level of proficiency with technology, such as the number of books in a learner’s home and socio-economic status.
 There is no such thing as digital natives – they do not exist.
 When this term was introduced by Mark Prensky in 2011, he believed that young learners were affected by technology which changed the way they think and process information.
 Since that time, Marc Prenski has dropped the term himself as well in favour of digital wisdom (source: wikipedia).

 The second myth is somewhat more difficult to dismantle.
 Two different studies revealed different results, which has lead to the conclusion that it may work for some, but not for others.
 Learners generally write more, but do not necessarily make progress.
 And not all learners are motivated by this task, which I am sure is something that you may acknowledge.